fleury12/DevSecOps-Project/README.md

 ```
 docker build --build-arg TMDB_V3_API_KEY=<your-api-key> -t netflix .
 ```
+    Application runs on this instance

 **Phase 2: Security**

 1. **Install SonarQube and Trivy:**
+Sonarqube is a tool that helps to scan vulnerabilities on you code.
+On the contrary, trivy helps to scann file system,repository and images.
     - Install SonarQube and Trivy on the EC2 instance to scan for vulnerabilities.

         sonarqube